ThrunGroup/BanditPAM-python/README.md

 When an experiment is run, a profiler is run and tallies the number of times the distance function is called, as well as other statistics such as wall clock time.
-These profiles are prefixed with `p-`.
+These profiles are stored in files prefixed with `p-`.

 Additionally, logfiles are written for every experiment.
 These logfiles contain information like the medoids assigned after the BUILD step, the final medoids